 What the body says before the mind does

-The conscious mind processes slowly — relative to the body.
+The conscious mind processes slowly.
+Relative to the body.
 The body has already responded to a situation before the cognitive layer has caught up.
-A practitioner who pays attention to this gap is reading the system's first response, before the client has had time to construct a story about what they are experiencing.
+A practitioner who pays attention to this gap is reading the system's first response.
+Before the client has had time to build a story about what they are experiencing.

 The information comes through several channels.